lesfurets/git-octopus/README.md

 >git-octopus - extends git-merge with branch naming patterns.

 ##Installation
+We support divers unix distributions, OSX and cygwin.
+The installation procedure is the same on all systems.
 Clone this repository and add the bin/ directory to the PATH.

 ##Usage